Bhaskar the Rascal: Critical reception

+Bhaskar the Rascal received positive reviews from critics and audiences.

 Deepa Soman of The Times of India rated the film 3 out of 5 stars and said, "A vacation release, Bhaskar The Rascal is pure escapist cinema at its best.
 It's not another film with morals woven into the script, hoping to see the audience in tears, but a light-hearted, slick urbane entertainer."
 Lauding performances of the child actors, Master Sanoop and Baby Anikha, Mythily Ramachandran of Gulf News called the film "a light-hearted entertainer".

 Nelson K. Paul of Malayala Manorama rated the film 2.5 out of 5 and said, "The carelessness of Siddique, who has made us laugh to tears with his dialogues, is very palpable in this flick, unfortunately.
 We miss the vintage you, Siddique."
 A reviewer from Indiaglitz.com rated the film 7 out of 10 stars and said, "One shouldn't keep high hopes of it being unique or exceptional, since the theme and execution are quite run of the mill.
 However, the movie is a decent attempt at the comic genre and Siddique — Mammootty combo does strike again, added to Nayanthara's charm and grace.
 This is a decent comedy entertainer that can be enjoyed with the family."